JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 ## Credits

-* For help with looking at what types of plot visualisation worked best I looked for help from the website: https://www.data-to-viz.com/#line.
-I have had help overcoming coding issues with the help of my tutor Vasi, and I have used Chat GPT 4.0 and CoPilot for guidance on resolving issues with coding.
+* For help choosing apppropraite visualisation types, I referred to [data to Viz]: https://www.data-to-viz.com/#line, and my tutorial notebooks developed whioole working through the Code Insitute LMS.
+* I received support from my tutor Vasi for resolviong coding issues and understanding how to approach certain tasks.
+* I have used Chat GPT 4.0 and GitHub CoPilot to debug code, understand errors, and explore different ways to write and (or improve) functions and code.

 ### Content